invictus-ir/Microsoft-Extractor-Suite/docs/source/installation/Prerequisites.rst

 5. Powershell module: Az for the Azure Activity log functionality.

+6. Powershell module: Graph Beta module for the Azure Sign-in Logs.

-6. Microsoft 365 account with privileges to access/extract audit logging.
+7. Microsoft 365 account with privileges to access/extract audit logging.

-7. Check if the Unified Audit Log has been activated.
+8. Check if the Unified Audit Log has been activated.

-8. Ensure that your PowerShell Execution Policy is configured to "Unrestricted".
+9. Ensure that your PowerShell Execution Policy is configured to "Unrestricted".

-9. If using the Graph API functionalities, the first time you'll need to sign in with an admin account to consent to the required scopes.
+10. If using the Graph API functionalities, the first time you'll need to sign in with an admin account to consent to the required scopes.

 ::